sameerlike141/CAMHACK/README.md

   <li>Ubuntu</li>
   <li>Perrot Sec OS</li>
 </ul>
+#LINK CREATING ERROR /NGROK ERROR

+Used this Command for solved problem bash fix.sh
 # Installing and requirements
 <p>This tool require PHP for webserver, SSH or serveo link.
 First run following command on your terminal</p>